Writing Your First App

 </body>

-After you've done that, rebuild the app to see your changes:
+After you've done that, rebuild and relaunch MyApp to see your changes.

 Now that you've got a simple app working, you can start learning more complex API topics by trying the samples: